Torregu/DataCamp/Projects/content/Guided/Introduction to DataCamp Projects/README.md

 In this gentle introduction to DataCamp projects, we will walk you through the project interface!

 [**Python**](https://github.com/Torregu/DataCamp/tree/main/Projects/content/Guided/Introduction%20to%20DataCamp%20Projects/Python) <br>
-Use Python to build a project that has a specific solution, with guided tasks and real-time automated code checks
+Use Python to build a project that has a specific solution, with guided tasks and real-time automated code checks.

 R <br>
-Use R to build a project that has a specific solution, with guided tasks and real-time automated code checks
+Use R to build a project that has a specific solution, with guided tasks and real-time automated code checks.

 [**SQL**](https://github.com/Torregu/DataCamp/tree/main/Projects/content/Guided/Introduction%20to%20DataCamp%20Projects/SQL) <br>
-Use SQL to build a project that has a specific solution, with guided tasks and real-time automated code checks
+Use SQL to build a project that has a specific solution, with guided tasks and real-time automated code checks.

 <img src="style-project-tasks.svg" width="130" height="30" alt="css-in-readme">